-A magnificent selection of jewelry including top quality diamonds, Burmese rubies and natural pearls offered in Bonhams Fine Jewelry sale on 19th September in New Bond Street, London made a total of £3m with pearls adding luster to the result.
+A magnificent selection of jewellery including top quality diamonds, Burmese rubies and natural pearls offered in Bonhams Fine Jewellery sale on 19th September in New Bond Street, London made a total of £3m with pearls adding lustre to the result.

 Top lot in the sale was a fabulous natural pearl and diamond lavallière necklace, circa 1910 estimated at £60,000 - 80,000 which sold for an above estimate price of £199,250.
 The two pearl drops were of a large size and beautifully matched as well.